SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 * `Workday_Report_Config`.
 Remove this section to stop collecting SignOn logs from the custom report.
 * `Workday_API_Config`.
 Remove this section to stop collecting audit logs via REST API.

-You can view the entire configuration with default settings [here](https://github.com/SumoLogic/sumologic-workday/blob/master/sumoworkdaycollector/sumoworkdaycollector.yaml).
-For SAM deployments you can update `sumoworkdaycollector.yaml` file in the AWS Lambda console editor.
+You can view the entire configuration with default settings [here](https://github.com/SumoLogic/sumologic-workday/blob/hpal_workday_collection/sumoworkdaycollector/sumoworkdaycollector.yaml).
+For SAM deployments, you can update `sumoworkdaycollector.yaml` file in the AWS Lambda console editor.

 The following table provides a list of variables for Workday that you can optionally define in the configuration file.